J0vid/Colormesh/README.md

 ### 2.2.2  Transforming images to a consensus shape within *Colormesh*

-Similar to landmark placement, images can be unwarped to a consensus shape either within the Colormesh environment (described below) or in your favorite geometric morphometrics software then imported into Colormesh for sampling (Section 2.3, below).
+Similar to landmark placement, images can be unwarped to a consensus shape either within the Colormesh environment (described below) or in your favorite geometric morphometrics software then imported into *Colormesh* for sampling (Section 2.3, below).
 Here, we describe the use of the *tps.unwarp* function to transform images to a consensus shape.
-This process generates two of the required files needed as input for the Colormesh Sampling Pipeline: the array of landmark coordinates of the consensus shape and the set of images where specimens have been unwarped to a consensus shape.
+This process generates two of the required files needed as input for the Colormesh Sampling Pipeline (Section 2.4): the array of landmark coordinates of the consensus shape and the set of images where specimens have been unwarped to a consensus shape.

-Images that are unwarped to a consensus shape within the Colormesh environment must be of the same pixel dimensions (height x width).
+Images that are unwarped to a consensus shape within the *Colormesh* environment must be of the same pixel dimensions (height x width).
 For example, our images are 4368 pixels x 2912 pixels.
-Unwarping to a consensus shape within Colormesh is performed by the *tps.unwarp* function.
+Unwarping to a consensus shape within *Colormesh* is performed by the *tps.unwarp* function.
 The function first performs a Generalized Procrustes Analysis by employing the utilities of the *geomorph* package.
 Then, the *imager* package is used to perform a thin-plate spline (TPS) image transformation.
 Finally, the resulting unwarped images are saved as PNG image format files in the directory specified by the user.

-   1. Define perimeter map and sliding landmarks (if any)
+#### 2.2.2.1  Define perimeter map and sliding landmarks (if any)

 The first step is to define the perimeter map of the specimen and identifying which landmarks, if any, are sliding landmarks (semilandmarks).
-This perimeter map tells Colormesh what order to read the landmarks so that a perimeter is drawn around the specimen in a "connect-the-dots" manner.
+This perimeter map tells *Colormesh* what order to read the landmarks so that a perimeter is drawn around the specimen in a "connect-the-dots" manner.
 This perimeter map is used in both the unwarping process for sliding landmarks and the Delaunay triangulation (described below) to determine sampling locations.
 In the guppy example below, the first seven landmarks that were placed around the guppy are the traditional landmarks (placed at locations that are easily identifiable among images); the remaining 55 landmarks are referred to as semilandmarks.
 Semilandmarks are interspersed between the traditional landmarks and allowed to slide along the tangent of the curve they create when generating a consensus shape.
 The *make.sliders* function identifies which landmarks are traditional landmarks, and therefore will not slide in the calculation.

 ```r
 ## Define perimeter map (order the points occur around the perimeter)